Do you know who made it? Young Asians campaign to stop slavery

-About 40 million people are trapped in slavery around the globe, and it is most prevalent in Asia, according to the International Labour Organization (ILO) and the charity Walk Free Foundation.
+About 40 million people are trapped in slavery around the globe, and forced labor is most prevalent in Asia, according to the International Labour Organization (ILO) and the charity Walk Free Foundation.

-A rise in spending power in Asia has also driven up the demand for cheap labour in factories making products that range from garments in Bangladesh to shoes in Cambodia and Vietnam.
+A rise in spending power in Asia has also driven up the demand for cheap labor in factories making products that range from garments in Bangladesh to shoes in Cambodia and Vietnam.

 The group is backed by the International Organization for Migration and the United States Agency for International Development.